 Head injuries can range in severity from minor bruises or abrasions to traumatic brain injury.
 Many head injuries are caused by fallin objects and therefore are more common in certain workplace environments which involve elevated working conditions such as carpentry, construction, warehouse work and factory work.
 However, these injuries can be caused in any type of work environment.
-For example, many workers suffer head injuries after a slip and fall accident.
+For example, many workers suffer from head injuries after a slip and fall accident.

 If you have suffered a head injury you should seek immediate medical attention and then call Markhoff & Mittman to discuss your circumstances.

 Hearing loss is one of the most common types of injuries in workplaces that involve the use of powerful and loud machinery.
-Many people believe that hearing loss is caused by one specific incident, however, exposure to loud noise over years is the most common cause of hearing loss.
+Many people believe that hearing loss is caused by one specific incident, however, exposure to loud noise over the years is the most common cause of hearing loss.

-Many workers attribute their hearing loss to older age, however it is very possible that your hearing loss was caused by your working environment.
+Many workers attribute their hearing loss to older age, however, it is very possible that your hearing loss was caused by your working environment.

 Heart Attack & Strokes

 A heart attack or stroke can be caused by a variety of different factors.
-Many insurance companies argue will argue that a heart attack or stroke was not caused by work related factors.
-However, one of the most common causes of a heart attack is work related stress.
+Many insurance companies argue will argue that a heart attack or stroke was not caused by work-related factors.
+However, one of the most common causes of a heart attack is work-related stress.

 If you or loved one suffered a heart attack or stroke while at work it is possible that job pressures such as performance expectations, workload and other stress factors could have induced the incident.

 Neck injuries are often caused by heavy lifting, falling objects and other workplace hazards.
-However these injuries can also be caused by other types of accidents.
+However, these injuries can also be caused by other types of accidents.
 For example, if you are driving for your job and are involved in a car crash that causes a neck injury, you may have the right to workers’ compensation.

 Nerve and Tendon Injuries

 Nerve and tendon injuries can have a long term effect on one’s ability to perform work and enjoy daily activities.
-In addition to Carpal Tunnel Syndrome, workers can suffer other serious nerve injuries including pinched nerves, tendinitis and torn tendons.
+In addition to Carpal Tunnel Syndrome, workers can suffer other serious nerve injuries including pinched nerves, tendonitis, and torn tendons.

 Many of these injuries are caused by repetitive motion in the workplace and can happen in all types of work environments.